ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 the equivalent manner as an abled person.

-The content of an accessible PDF document needs to be in a _logical, or meaningful structure and sequential order_ regardless of its layout.
-This can be achieved using _PDF tags_.
+The content of an accessible PDF document needs to be in a _logical, or meaningful structure_, and _in sequential order_ regardless of its layout.
+This can be achieved by using _PDF tags_.
 These tags provide assistive technologies, such as a screen reader, an organizational hierarchy of the document that can be read and tabbed through.
 These tags are similar to the semantic elements in HTML such as header, paragraph, image, and link.

 _The foundation of PDF accessibility is the tagging of its content._